ibm-cloud-docs/account/iam-external_mfa.md

 Unlike ID-based MFA, external authentication is account-based and require MFA for the user's login only for the account where the setting is enabled.
 For more information, see [Types of multifactor authentication](/docs/account?topic=account-types).

 As of 27 May 2021, phone-based authentication is deprecated.
-Any related billing for previously set up phone-based authentication is removed for all users in the account, and {{site.data.keyword.cloud_notm}} replaces this offering with Symantec.
+Any related billing for previously set up phone-based authentication is removed for all users in the account, and {{site.data.keyword.cloud_notm}} replaces this feature with Symantec.
 To set up your account to use Symantec, complete the following steps.
 {: deprecated}

 ## Ordering external authentication